 BIOGRAPHY

-zavé martohardjono is a queer, non-binary trans, Indonesian-American artist.
-Born in Tiohtià:ke territory (Montréal, CA) in 1984, zavé grew up in the lands of the Cayuga (Ithaca, NY), Massachusett (Boston, MA), and Munsee Lenape (Queens, NY).
-They have lived in Lenapehoking (Brooklyn, NY) since 2006. zavé studied Political Economy at Brown University before heading to CUNY City College to study documentary filmmaking.
+zavé martohardjono is a queer, non-binary trans, Indonesian-American artist born in Tiohtià:ke territory (Montréal, CA) in 1984. zavé grew up in the lands of the Cayuga (Ithaca, NY), Massachusett (Boston, MA), and Munsee Lenape (Queens, NY) and has lived in Lenapehoking (Brooklyn, NY) since 2006. zavé studied Political Economy at Brown University before heading to CUNY City College to study documentary filmmaking.
 Since 2008, zavé has been making experimental films.
 And since 2010, they have danced for experimental choreographers including Mariangela Lopez, J Dellecave, and Ximena Garnica among others. zavé produced community-based and devised theater with queer and trans artists and NYC activist organizations before embarking on choreographing and directing their own performance works.

 zavé’s performances have been presented at the 92Y, Bemis Center for Contemporary Art, BAAD!, Bronx Museum of the Arts, Boston Center for the Arts, Center for Performance Research, EFA Project Space, El Museo del Barrio, Gibney Dance, HERE Arts, Issue Project Room, Movement Research, Storm King Art Center, Wendy’s Subway, the Wild Project, WOW Café Theater, Malastanica in Skopje, Macedonia, and elsewhere.
-They have exhibited at Aljira Center for Contemporary Art, Asian Arts Initiative, Bronx River Art Center Gallery, Center for Contemporary Arts in Glasgow, George Washington University, Leonard & Bina Ellen Art Gallery, SOMArts Gallery, and Winslow Garage.
+They have exhibited at DEMO2025 at WSA, Flux Factory’s Flux IV gallery, Aljira Center for Contemporary Art, Asian Arts Initiative, Bronx River Art Center Gallery, Center for Contemporary Arts in Glasgow, George Washington University, Leonard & Bina Ellen Art Gallery, SOMArts Gallery, and Winslow Garage.

-zavé has been a 2022 MRX/Movement Research Exchange program artist in Skopje, Macedonia, 2021 NYPL Dance Research Fellow, a 2019 Movement Research Artist-in-Residence, a 2020 Gibney Dance-in-Process resident, 2017-2018 LMCC Workspace Resident, a 2011 EMERGENYC artist, and has had residencies at the Bronx Museum, Shandaken: Storm King, Gibney Work Up 3.3, and Chez Bushwick.
+zavé has been a member of NEW INC in the Extended Realities track, a Center for Experimental Ethnography fellow at UPenn, a 2022 MRX/Movement Research Exchange program artist in Skopje, Macedonia, 2021 NYPL Dance Research Fellow, a 2019 Movement Research Artist-in-Residence, a 2020 Gibney Dance-in-Process resident, 2017-2018 LMCC Workspace Resident, a 2011 EMERGENYC artist, and has had residencies at the Bronx Museum, Shandaken: Storm King, Gibney Work Up 3.3, and Chez Bushwick.
 From 2017-2022 zavé was a Dance/NYC Symposium committee member.

 Their work has been written about in BOMB Magazine, Brooklyn Rail, Culturebot, Hyperallergic, and The New York Times.
 And zavé’s writing has been published in Imagining: A Gibney Journal, The Dancer Citizen, and in We Want It All: An Anthology of Radical Trans Poetics.